CivicActions/ssp-toolkit/docs/controls/MA.md

 > Security control type: Hybrid

+#### Amazon Web Services (AWS) US-East/West control support

+The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: non-local maintenance.

 ### Part a)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-CivicActions directly manages and controls all maintenance activities pertaining to the software components of the LINCS system, including DKAN, Drupal Core, and Drupal Modules.
-All maintenance is nonlocal to the LINCS system.
-Approval, QA, and monitoring is conducted by the team the specific maintenance is being performed.
-Github tickets are assigned, QA, approved, and monitored by the DKAN Product Engineering team and DKAN team for the software components of the LINCS system before being ultimately approved by the Change Control Board.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: nonlocal maintenance.
+System maintenance is done from remote sites as there is no direct access to the server instances in the AWS cloud; this is the government-approved method of doing business.
+Approval, QA, and monitoring is conducted by the team performing the specific maintenance.

 ### Part b)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-CivicActions directly manages and controls all maintenance activities pertaining to the software components of the LINCS system, including DKAN, Drupal Core, and Drupal Modules.
-All maintenance is nonlocal to the LINCS system.
-Approval, QA, and monitoring is conducted by the team the specific maintenance is being performed.
-JIRA tickets are assigned, QA, approved, and monitored by the DKAN Product Engineering team and DKAN team for the software components of the LINCS system.
-For any nonlocal maintenance requires the same authentication requirements to perform the maintenance activities as to access the LINCS system as defined in controls AC-3 and IA-2.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  nonlocal maintenance.
+Remote diagnostic tools, such as OSSEC, AIDE, fail2ban and OpenSCAP are used to verify the integrity of files, perform log analysis, monitor login attempts and check for root kits and other vulnerabilies.

 ### Part c)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-All nonlocal maintenance requires the same authentication requirements to perform the maintenance activities as to access the LINCS system as defined in controls AC-3 and IA-2.
+All nonlocal maintenance requires the same authentication requirements to perform the maintenance activities as to access the system as defined in controls AC-3 and IA-2.
+SSH is used to secure all communications between the remote user and the components located in the AWS cloud.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  nonlocal maintenance.

 ### Part d)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-CivicActions records for nonlocal maintenance is conducted through the Github ticketing system tool as well as normal system logs.
-Github tickets are assigned, QA, approved, and monitored by the DKAN Product Engineering team and DKAN team for the software components of the LINCS system.
-Any CivicActions administrator activity to the LINCS system is also logged though the implementation of the AU-2 (Audit Events) and AU-3 (Content of Audit Records).
+CivicActions records for nonlocal maintenance is managed through JIRA tickets and the Git issue queue as well as normal system logs.
+CivicActions administrator activity to the system is also logged though the implementation of the AU-2 (Audit Events) and AU-3 (Content of Audit Records).

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  nonlocal maintenance

 ### Part e)

-#### LINCS specific control or LINCS Responsibility
+#### CivicActions Responsibility

-Any session for internal LINCS maintenance activities are terminated when the user completes their session, disconnects from the LINCS system, or logs out form the LINCS system.
+Any session for internal maintenance activities is terminated when the user completes their session, disconnects from the system, or logs out.
+In addition, sessions are terminated after 15 minutes of inactivity.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following:  nonlocal maintenance.